kakao/kanana/README.md

 <br>

 ### Long Context
-The current approach we use for extending context length has limitations when applied to models with fewer parameters(~3B).
+The current approach we use for extending context length to 128k has limitations when applied to models with fewer parameters(~3B models only support 32k).
 We are therefore refining this approach and intend to implement it across all models going forward soon.

 <details>
 <summary>Kanana-Flag-1.5-32.5B</summary>